Distribution-Free Selection of Low-Risk Oncology Patients for Survival Beyond a Time Horizon: Application to FHRD data

 We next apply the described calibration methods directly to the FHRD data described in Section~\ref{sec:data}, using the true observed times and censoring indicators.
 We randomly divide the 7{,}000 observations into a training set of 5{,}000, a calibration set of 1{,}000, and a test set of 1{,}000, and we average all reported results over 100 independent splits.
 Because the event times are only partially observed, we report IPCW-adjusted point estimates of survival rates together with surrogate upper and lower bounds obtained by treating censored observations optimistically or pessimistically, respectively.
 Aside from this adjustment, we follow the same analysis protocol used for the semi-synthetic experiments in Section~\ref{subsec:analysis-protocol}.
 In particular, we use a generalized random forest model to estimate the censoring distribution and evaluate three survival models (i.e., gradient boosting, the Cox model, and a generalized random forest) for estimating the event-time distribution.

-Table~\ref{tab:real_xgb} summarizes the results when gradient boosting is used to model the survival distribution, with a visual summary provided in Figure~\ref{fig:real-n1000-xgb-delta0.1} in Appendix~\ref{app:numerical-real}.
+Table~\ref{tab:real_xgb} summarizes the results when gradient boosting is used to model the survival distribution, with a visual summary provided in Figure~\ref*{fig:real-n1000-xgb-delta0.1} in Supplement Section~\ref*{app:numerical-real}.
 Overall, these findings closely mirror those from the semi-synthetic experiments.
-Across all time horizons, the conformal method and all high-probability calibration procedures achieve selected-set survival rates near the target level on average, including the greedy pointwise approach.
-The conformal method consistently selects the most patients, typically outperforming both the greedy and LTT approaches, while the uniform calibration method remains overly conservative.
+Across all time horizons, FDR-Conformal and all HP procedures achieve selected-set survival rates near the target level on average, including HP-Pointwise.
+FDR-Conformal consistently selects the most patients, typically outperforming both HP-Pointwise and HP-LTT, while HP-Uniform remains overly conservative.
 As the prediction horizon increases, selections become rarer and variability increases across all methods.
 In sharp contrast to the calibrated procedures, the uncalibrated model benchmark selects far too many patients and yields survival rates well below the desired 90\% level, particularly at longer time horizons.

-Tables~\ref{tab:real_cox}--\ref{tab:real_grf} and Figures~\ref{fig:real-n1000-cox-delta0.1}--\ref{fig:real-n1000-grf-delta0.1} in Appendix~\ref{app:numerical-real} show analogous results for the Cox model and the generalized random forest.
-The overall trends closely match those in Table~\ref{tab:real_xgb} and Figure~\ref{fig:real-n1000-xgb-delta0.1}: the calibrated methods achieve survival rates near the target level on average, with the conformal approach typically yielding the largest selections and the uniform method remaining conservative.
+Tables~\ref*{tab:real_cox}--\ref*{tab:real_grf} and Figures~\ref*{fig:real-n1000-cox-delta0.1}--\ref*{fig:real-n1000-grf-delta0.1} in Supplement Section~\ref*{app:numerical-real} show analogous results for the Cox model and the generalized random forest.
+The trends align with those in Table~\ref*{tab:real_xgb} and Figure~\ref*{fig:real-n1000-xgb-delta0.1}: the calibrated methods achieve survival rates near the target level on average, with FDR-Conformal typically yielding the largest selections and HP-Uniform remaining conservative.
 In these two settings, however, the uncalibrated model leads to a conservative rather than overly liberal screening rule.
-Finally, Figures~\ref{fig:real-n1000-xgb-delta}--\ref{fig:real-n1000-grf-delta} in Appendix~\ref{app:numerical-real} visualize the effect of changing the significance level $\delta$ used by the LTT approach, with results analogous to those reported in Figure~\ref{fig:semi-synthetic-n1000-grf-delta}.
+Finally, Figures~\ref*{fig:real-n1000-xgb-delta}--\ref*{fig:real-n1000-grf-delta} in Supplement Section~\ref*{app:numerical-real} visualize the effect of changing the significance level $\delta$ used by HP-LTT, with results analogous to those reported in Figure~\ref{fig:2}.